 Construction of noise barriers or acoustic shielding to mitigate ground-level noise.

 The above mentioned mitigation measures will be explored by MMC and the property owner(s) if the FAA threshold is reached and the property owners request mitigation action.
 For owners to qualify for mitigation, the aircraft DNL must exceed the FAA threshold triggering mitigation.
-The manner of mitigation, should it be deemed necessary, shall be determined by MMC.
+The manner of mitigation, should it be deemed necessary, shall be made in consultation with property owners and determined by MMC.

 Long-Term Monitoring

 MMC will conduct a sound study every three years following the opening of the helipad but no sooner than three years if a sound study is completed based on the complaint criteria above.
 Future sound studies will account for the number of flights and flight paths used at the time of the study.
 Future sound studies will use the same sound measurement locations and method for calculating aircraft DNL.
-Future sound studies will capture sound in 1 second intervals which is best for calculating DNL.
+Future sound studies will capture sound in 1 second intervals, which is best for calculating DNL.

 If there is a change to the approved flight paths, MMC will reevaluate the list of properties eligible for mitigation using the same methodology as described in section Error!
 Reference source not found..
 Any properties then added to the list of eligible properties will be eligible for mitigation as described in section Error!
 Reference source not found..